Strathclyde-Marine-Robotics-Society/General-documentation/SV3/Electrical/Subsystems/Arduino/ArduinoSyntaxExplained.md

 ### Declaring Variables

 When you declare a variable.
-You start with the data type, then the name, then what it is equal to.
+You start with the data type, then the name, then what value it holds.
 It is recommended to *initalise* it right away, however you can *assign* it later.

 ```C
 1   int count = 0;    // Preferred